google/walt/docs/DragLatency.md

-For drag latency WALT uses a laser that shines across the touch device and hits a detector on the other side.
+For drag (or scroll) latency WALT uses a laser that shines across the touch device and hits a detector on the other side.
 The microcontroller monitors the state of the laser detector and reports (over usb) when the laser beam is broken and unbroken.
 A finger dragged back and forth on a touchpad or touch screen and interrupts a laser beam.
 Touch events from the pad and laser events are then processed together